 Guide To An STO: Types Of Securities

-The definition of a ‘security’ differs from state to state.
-For instance, the European Union (EU) considers the securities to be either shares in enterprises or bonds issued by these enterprises.
-These would be equity securities and debt securities, but we’ll get to that later.
+The definition of a 'security' differs from state to state.
+For example, the European Union (EU) These would be equity securities and debt securities, but get to that later.
 In the US, however, a wider range of subjects falls within the definition of a security.

-The so-called Howey Test is commonly used in the US to define whether something is a security or not.
+It is how you can use it.
 To be labeled security, the asset has to meet 4 criteria:

 1. It is a financial investment.